Using Broker-Side Schema Validation on Confluent Cloud¶

 - Value schema and key schema validation are independent of each other; you can enable either or both.

 - The subject naming strategy is tied to Schema Validation.
 This will have no effect when Schema Validation is not enabled.

 Get the latest version of the Confluent CLI¶

-If you have not updated to the new unified Confluent CLI, run
+If you already have the Confluent Cloud CLI, run

 confluent update.
 The unified CLI enables you to use

 ccloudin commands.
 Once you’ve upgraded, check out this handy unified CLI confluent commands reference available here.

 You can enable Schema Validation on a topic when you create a topic or modify an existing topic.

 The command syntax to enable Schema Validation is as follows:

 For example, this command creates a topic called